ngwx/Visualizing_Taxi_Availability_in_Singapore/README.md

 The data is sourced from the Taxi Availability API from data.gov (https://data.gov.sg/dataset/taxi-availability)

 How to use:
-1. Please download the project as a zip file.
+1. Please download the project (Clone or download button in green >> Click Download ZIP).

 2. RStudio is required.
 Please install it to run the R markdown file (Visualizing_Taxi_Availability_in_Singapore.Rmd).

 3. Please install the required packages in R Studio.
 Required Packages: jsonlite, ggmap, ggplot2, tidyverse, formattable, leaflet

-4. Please include your Google API key when running the R Markdown file at the code chunk shown below.
+4. Please include your Google API key when running the R Markdown file in the code chunk shown below.
 I am unable to include my Google API in the R Markdown file due to security reasons.
 If you do not have a Google API Key, you can sign up for one or you can view the code via the HTML document (Visualizing_Taxi_Availability_in_Singapore.html) instead.
 ![screenshot](https://user-images.githubusercontent.com/65797905/82862218-b2411b00-9f51-11ea-857a-93b7e5610fe8.JPG)